 Brazil, once the poster child for development, has got some pretty bad press in recent months.
-Two of its former presidents, Luis Inacio Lula da Silva and Dilma Rousseff, have been charged with running a criminal organisation; anti-austerity protests have turned into full-on battles with the police; and the man who brought the Olympics to Rio is being questioned on corruption allegations.
+Anti-austerity protests have turned into full-on battles with the police; the man who brought the Olympics to Rio is being questioned on corruption allegations, and the current President Michel Temer, along with much of the political establishment, stands accused of corruption.
 It’s a far cry from the glory days of a few years ago, when The Economist predicted Brazil was 'taking off' and the IMF hailed the country a 'leading actor on the economic stage'.

-Whatever the truth behind the corruption allegations directed against Lula and Rousseff – claims they deny – both presidents led a Brazil that became a model for development.
+Whatever the truth behind corruption allegations directed against former Brazilian president, Luis Inacio Lula da Silva, he and his successor Dilma Rousseff - a fellow socialist - led a Brazil that became a model for development.
 Between Lula’s inauguration in 2003 and Rousseff’s impeachment in 2016, Brazil saw a huge reduction in its poverty rate, attributed in part to its 'Bolsa Familia' programme.
 The scheme worked by giving extra cash to poor families, on condition that their children went to school and took part in government vaccination programmes.
 A huge university-building programme saw enrolments in tertiary education increase 90 per cent between 2003 and 2010.
 Literacy rose to its highest level.

 Around 20 million Brazilians were lifted out of poverty between 2002 and 2010.
 The minimum wage also increased from 200 Brazilian reais in 2003 to 880 reais in 2016.
 This turned millions of poor people into consumers with cash to spend, expanding the economy further.
 The government had created a development policy which put the domestic market at the centre.